tpaschalis/tpaschalis.github.io/_posts/2020-02-11-tdd-experiment-pt0.markdown

 I've been supposedly doing *some* TDD, but a friend suggested completing a project using proper, dogmatic, hardcore TDD, just to see how it goes.
 That means no cutting corners, no cheating with writing a method or two and testing later, and *absolutely no* early refactors.

-I decided to use Uncle Bob's rules verbtim:
+I decided to use Uncle Bob's rules verbatim:
 ```
 - You are not allowed to write any production code unless it is to make a failing unit test pass.